 - Which employees may access the stored data and the compilation document

-Collecting the requested data and information could require different permissions based on your industry or the type of consumer submitting the DSAR.
-Let’s explore some examples:
+- Collecting the requested data and information could require different permissions based on your industry or the type of consumer submitting the DSAR.
+Some examples:

-It’s crucial that your logging system can accommodate the various workflows in the DSAR/DSR fulfillment process.
-As employees complete the requests, they should log:
+- It’s crucial that a logging system accommodates the various workflows in the DSAR fulfillment process.
+As employees complete requests, they should log: